Skip to content

 • Your compliance needs are basic.
 A single-jurisdiction company with straightforward employment arrangements can get by with basic document management and time-off tracking.

-Free probably isn't enough if:
+A trial probably isn't enough if:

 • You need integrations.
 If your HR tool needs to connect to payroll, accounting, or other systems, you'll almost certainly need a paid plan for API access or native integrations.